sormiston/NewsReader-Clone/README.md

 ## Code Snippet

 ## Observations
+Tuesday
 ArticlePage > Header / Footer path .... use of destructured prop { article } enabled me to copy and paste without any dot-notation additions when generating child components ... kinda cool.
 PRO: my precious data doesn't get longer or more semantically complicated to call ....
 CON is that its history of passage through the data chain is no longer obvious.

 Using Styled-components to attenuate a pre-defined CSS extension framework (like Bulma) feels like a big win, and a great way to avoid dreaded stylesheets.
 By opening up a Styled Component declared const as a parent container, one can always (?) override the more generalized class rules provided bulma/css/bulma.css.
 This allows "spot" overriding, without opening up a dreaded stylesheet.

+On the note of style, it is VERY hard to NOT style as you go.
+Especially since I am experimenting, there is high-risk of Frankenstyling.

+## Issues
+Cover art images (imgLarge & imgSmall) are URL endpoints in airtable.
+Can we make records have PERSISTENT images?
+This will likely involve revisiting Soleil's airtable seed with some use of variable storage.

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.